Arbitrating Employment Claims

 The second part of fighting the FAA requires you to submit a declaration from your client describing his/her job duties so that the court can determine whether your client’s former job required her to use a “channel” (e.g., travel by air, sea, rail, or road), “instrumentality” (e.g., use of the telephone or internet), or be involved in an activity that had a “substantial relation” to interstate commerce (e.g., involved in the transportation or logistics).
 (See, U.S. v.
 Lopez (1995) 514 U.S. 549, 558-59.)
 Using our example above, we submitted a declaration that described our client’s job duties (originating loans in California) and stated that at no time was our client involved in originating loans out of the state of California or was asked by her employer to travel outside the state of California (including Colorado) to conduct the business of originating loans.
 Between the lack of evidence from the defendant/employer and your client’s declaration, this should be enough for most courts to conclude the FAA does not apply to the particular arbitration agreement.

 California Labor Code sections 200-229 claims

-One of the best reasons to fight FAA preemption is if you are bringing wage and- hour claims under California Labor Code sections 200-229.
-As a matter of right, California Labor Code section 229 statutorily exempts certain wage-and hour claims from arbitration that are brought under sections 200 through 244. (
+One of the best reasons to fight the FAA preemption is if you are bringing wage and- hour claims under California Labor Code sections 200-229.
+As a matter of right, California Labor Code section 229 statutorily exempts certain wage-and-hour claims from arbitration that are brought under sections 200 through 244. (

 Lane v.
 Francis Capital Management LLC (2014) 224 Cal.App.4th 676, 686; Hoover v.
 American Life Ins.